DragonSenses/Algorithms/LeetCode/52-n-queens-ii/problem.md

 By leveraging these properties and using sets to track placements, we can efficiently determine valid board states and systematically explore all possibilities through backtracking.

+## **Algorithm**

+### Overview
+We'll create a recursive function `backtrack` that takes four arguments to maintain the board state.
+The first parameter is the row we're going to place a queen on next, and the other three are sets that track which columns, diagonals, and anti-diagonals have already had queens placed on them.

 **Pseudocode**

 ```